-The Volvo V60 station wagon is all new for 2019.
+Based on the Volvo S60 sedan, the V60 station wagon was redesigned for 2019.

-Lower and longer than its predecessor, it shares design and mechanical elements with the larger V90 wagon, S90 sedan, and both the XC90 and XC60 crossovers.
+Lower and longer than its predecessor, it shared design and mechanical elements with the larger V90 wagon, S90 sedan, and both the XC90 and XC60 crossovers.

-The Sweden-built V60 comes standard with advanced driver assist features including automatic emergency braking, and adaptive cruise control.
+The Sweden-built V60 came standard with advanced driver assist features including automatic emergency braking, and adaptive cruise control.

 A turbocharged, 250-hp four-cylinder engine and front-wheel drive come with T5 trim.

-The T6 offers all-wheel drive, plus a 316-hp four-cylinder engine that is both turbocharged and supercharged.
+The T6 offered all-wheel drive, plus a 316-hp four-cylinder engine that was both turbocharged and supercharged.

 Both engines are paired with an eight-speed automatic transmission.

-Unfortunately, the V60 will also feature Volvo's unintuitive touch-screen infotainment setup, which our testers found frustrating to use.
+Unfortunately, the V60 gets Volvo's unintuitive touch-screen infotainment setup, which our testers found frustrating to use.